-ACPs will often lead to the completion of an Advance Care Directive (ACD).
-An ACD is a document, for use when a resident no longer has capacity to make decisions about their care, and legally allows for a substitute decision maker to record preferences for future health and personal care.
-(12) ACDs are not clinical care or treatment plans, however clinical care or treatment plans can and need to be informed by ACDs.
-It is important to note that verbally communicated and documented instructions also hold weight.
-RACFs must have a process to determine whether a resident has an ACD and to document this within the resident's electronic health record.
-ACPs and ACDs are ideally offered as soon as practical and completed upon admission to the RACF, if they have not been completed prior to admission to the RACF.
+The uptake of ACDs is low among older Australians and should be promoted.
+However, participating in advance care planning, including the creation of an ACD, is always voluntary.
+Where appropriate, health professionals should encourage the use of ACDs.
+ACDs are not clinical care or treatment plans, but clinical care or treatment plans can and need to be informed by ACDs.
+RACFs must have a process to determine whether a resident has an ACD and substitute decision maker, and to document this within the resident's electronic health record and make these documents accessible when needed.
+Advance care plannings and ACDs are ideally offered as soon as practical and completed upon admission to the RACF, if they have not been completed prior to admission to the RACF.